Going further for less

-The touchscreen display is equipped with Apple CarPlay, Android Auto, Bluetooth connectivity, and a USB port for added convenience, and audio is channelled through six speakers.
+The multi-informational touchscreen display is equipped with Apple CarPlay, Android Auto, Bluetooth Connectivity, a USB port and the sound system boosts through 6 speakers.
 Android users will also be pleased with the Auto Plus Show, which allows an Android smartphone to ‘mirror’ onto the vehicle’s display screen.
-Comfort and convenience features include a push-to-start function, automatic air conditioning, power steering and electric windows, an impressive list considering the starting price of the car.
-As is expected from Toyota, safety and security has also been prioritised with ABS, brake assist, EBD, hill assist, vehicle stability control, ISOFIX child seat anchorage, an immobiliser and an alarm system, too.
-The hatch has a full consignment of airbags as well, including curtain, driver and front passenger, and driver’s knee, for added protection.
+Comfort and convenience features include a Push-to-start function, Automatic Air Conditioning, powered steering and electric windows which are seriously impressive when keeping the vehicle’s affordability in mind.
+Safety and security has also not been compromised and are a key example of Toyota’s dedication to always keeping their clients safeguard.
+Safety features include ABS, Brake Assist (BA), EBD, Hill Assist, Vehicle Stability Control, ISOFIX child seat anchorage, an Immobiliser and an alarm system.
+The hatch is also filled with airbags including curtain, driver and front passenger, driver’s knee and side for additional protection.
 A nifty feature also included is a speed sensing power door lock that is activated when the car has been started and pulls off.
+Toyota has gone the extra mile with additional safety whereby the vehicle’s body has been reinforced for extra protection in the unfortunate event of a collusion.

 Where to find it